• Skip to primary navigation

 Add Prefix or Suffix in Excel

-In order to explain this better, let us assume that you have an Excel spreadsheet containing names of doctors in Column A and the task is to add the Prefix “Dr.” to each and every name in Column A.
+In order to explain this better, take the case of an Excel spreadsheet containing the Names of doctors in Column A and the task is to add the Prefix Dr. to each and every name in Column A.

 Add Prefix in Excel Using "&" Operator